 Diets high in vegetables, fruits, and fibre have been shown to help prevent colon cancer.
 There is also evidence to suggest that calcium may have a protective effect.

 Above all, get screened for polyps if you have risk factors.
-People who have had polyps removed are at more than twice the average colon cancer risk for their age.
-People who leave them in, however, are at 8 times the normal risk.
+People who have had polyps removed have a substantially lower risk of developing colon cancer.